-9.3 If you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm, or is in immediate danger)
+7.3 If you have concerns about a child (as opposed to believing a child is suffering or likely to suffer from harm, or is in immediate danger)

-Figure 1 on page 20 illustrates the procedure to follow if you have any concerns about a child's welfare.
-Where possible, speak to the DSL first to agree a course of action (see 9.2).
+The flowchart detailed in Appendix G illustrates the procedure to follow if you have any concerns about a child's welfare.
+Where possible, speak to the DSL first to agree a course of action.

 The DSL will decide on the most appropriate course of action and whether the concerns should be referred to children's social care, using the Northamptonshire Thresholds Guidance.
 If it is decided to make a referral to children's social care the parent will be informed, unless to do so would place the child at further risk or undermine the collection of evidence.
-See Section 6.1 for more details.
+See Section 5 for more details.

-All concerns, discussions and decisions will be recorded in writing on CPOMS.
+All concerns, discussions and decisions will be recorded in writing.